 Power Pent Bike Shed Assembly Video

-- Place the pallet on firm level ground
+- Ensure that you place the pallet on firm level ground

 - Cut the plastic banding

-- Remove each panel by removing screws one column at a time as indicated below
+- Remove each panel by removing screws one column at a time as indicated in the instructions

 All of our garden sheds require a firm and level base.
-When thinking about where the garden building and base is going to be constructed:
+When thinking about where the garden building and base is going to be constructed you should:

 - Ensure that there will be access to all sides for maintenance work and annual treatment.